ropensci/rixpress/README.md

 </figcaption>
 </figure>

-Because the pipeline is built using Nix, the outputs all get stored in the so-called Nix store under `/nix/store/`.
-It can be annoying to retrieve objects from the Nix store so `{rixpress}` contains several helper functions:
+Because the pipeline is built using `Nix`, the outputs all get stored in the so-called `Nix` store under `/nix/store/`.
+It can be annoying to retrieve objects from the `Nix` store so `{rixpress}` contains several helper functions:

 - `rxp_read("mtcars_mpg")` reads `mtcars_mpg` into memory;